odygrd/quill/README.md

  -  Backtrace logging.
 Store log messages in a ring buffer and display later when a higher severity log statement occurs or on demand.
 See [Backtrace Logging](https://github.com/odygrd/quill/wiki/6.-Backtrace-Logging).
  -  `guaranteed non-blocking` or `non-guaranteed` logging.
 In `guaranteed non-blocking` logging more memory is allocated so the caller doesn't get blocked, log messages are never dropped.
 In `non-guaranteed` mode there is no heap allocation log messages can be dropped.
 See [FAQ](https://github.com/odygrd/quill/wiki/7.-FAQ#guaranteed-logging-mode).
  -  Support for wide character logging and wide character filenames (Windows only).
- -  Various log targets (Handlers).
+ -  Various logging targets.
 See [Handlers](https://github.com/odygrd/quill/wiki/2.-Handlers).
-    -  Console logging
+    -  Console logging with coloured log support.
     -  File Logging
     -  Rotating log files
     -  Time rotating log files